PhD, RN, MS, PHN, FNP-BC

-Ms. Fuller earned a Bachelors of Arts degree in psychology and a Bachelors of Science in nursing from Azusa Pacific University in Azusa, California.
+Dr. Fuller earned a Bachelor’s of Arts in Psychology and a Bachelor’s of Science in Nursing from Azusa Pacific University in Azusa, California.
 In 1999, she earned her Master's degree in Community Health Nursing-Family Nurse Practitioner at Saint Xavier University in Chicago, Illinois.
-During her Master's program her focus of research was measuring depression in elderly Native Americans.
+During her Master's program her research focus was measuring depression in elderly Native Americans.
 Upon receiving her certification as a family nurse practitioner, she worked as the Community Health Director and Assistant Medical Director at Southern Indian Health Council (SIHC) in San Diego, California.
 Additionally, she also provided medical care and health education for adolescents in treatment at the Youth Regional Treatment Center (YRTC) on the La Posta Indian reservation.

-In 2000, Ms. Fuller was awarded "Excellence in Clinical Practice," from the Alpha Omicron Chapter of Sigma Theta Tau in Chicago, Illinois.
-In 2002 she received the Council of Community Clinic"s award, "Community Health Hero", for her work in diabetes care at SIHC.
-Ms. Fuller and her two daughters are members of the Delaware tribe of Northeastern Oklahoma.
+In 2000, Dr. Fuller was awarded "Excellence in Clinical Practice," from the Alpha Omicron Chapter of Sigma Theta Tau in Chicago, Illinois.
+In 2002, she received the Council of Community Clinic’s award, "Community Health Hero", for her work in diabetes care at SIHC.
+Dr. Fuller and her two daughters are members of the Delaware tribe of Northeastern Oklahoma.